1963 Pacific typhoon season: Typhoon Polly (Auring)

 Polly originated from an area of low pressure first detected 145 km north-northwest of Woleai on May 25.
 The JMA determined that the disturbance developed into a tropical depression on May 27, though the JTWC initiated warnings on the system on May 31.
 The cyclone gradually strengthened after formation, reaching tropical storm strength on June 1 and typhoon intensity the day after.
 On June 3, Polly reached peak intensity with sustained winds of 130 km/h and a minimum pressure of 978 mbar (hPa; 978 mbar), after which it began to slowly taper off in strength and accelerate northeastward.
 On June 5, Polly passed 190 km southeast of Tokyo as a low-end typhoon before recurving towards the east-northeast.
 The extratropical remnants of Polly reached the Bering Sea and the coast of Alaska on June 10 before dissipating.
+Polly was the first storm ever to be locally named by the Philippine Weather Bureau, receiving the name Auring.

 Remaining offshore Japan, Polly's impacts were caused primarily by heavy rainfall.
 Flooding inundated caused 807 landslides and inundated over 36,000 homes.
 Another 11 houses and 270 bridges were washed away by the floods.
 Polly caused an estimated US$138 million in damage to crops, with the total damage figure in excess of US$143 million.
 Eighteen people were killed and another seventeen were injured; 20,702 others were homeless after Polly's passage.